Complete Guide to Credit Report Disputes

 Bottom line

-If you've checked your credit report and found errors, now you know how to take action so you can protect your reputation as a responsible borrower.
-So, be sure to sign into AnnualCreditReport.com ASAP and pull up your report to see if there are any inaccurate negative items or other issues you need to resolve.
+If you've checked your credit report and found errors, now you know how to take action to protect your reputation as a responsible borrower.
+Take advantage of credit monitoring services to view reports from the three major credit bureaus.
+You can quickly see if there are any inaccurate negative items or other issues you need to resolve.

 Editorial Rating